isamu-isozaki/teamai_test/marketing/marketing-sales-development/field-marketing/index.html.md

   -  Target speakers for outreach
   -  Utilize previous years attendee list.
 That person may not be attending, but their colleague might be.
 Ask for intros.
   -  Follow event hashtags to see who will be attending
-  -  Join local meetup and pre event events (this works well for large events like AWS)
+  -  Join local meetup and pre event events (this works well for large events like AWS/index.html.md)
   -  Join LinkedIn Groups and slack channels dedicated to event
   -  Download event app and engage with attendee via app.
      - You can search for relevant talks and see who has registered for talks that might apply to potential customers.
 - XDRs will help set up in person meetings to occur at event in coordination with assigned account reps.

-##### Scheduling Onsite Meetings (pre event)
+##### Scheduling Onsite Meetings (pre event/index.html.md)

 - There will be a spreadsheet with suggested meeting slots.
 AE's and XDR's are responsible for adding any meetings they have set with prospects or customers.
-- The AE that sets the meeting will be responsible for completing the designated [client meetings prep sheet](https://gitlab.com/gitlab-com/marketing/general/blob/master/Client_meetings_prep_template.md).
+- The AE that sets the meeting will be responsible for completing the designated [client meetings prep sheet](https://gitlab.com/gitlab-com/marketing/general/blob/master/Client_meetings_prep_template.md/index.html.md).
 This sheet is intended to provide everyone attending the meeting with any background info on the prospect/ customer they should know going into the meeting, as well as any objectives or things to cover in said meeting.
 This sheet can be found in Google Docs as well as in every event issue.
 - The AE that sets the meeting will be responsible for creating the contact record in sfdc and adding that contact to the associated campaign.
 - Meetings should be capped at 3-4 GitLabbers in attendance.
 We want to minimize disruption and get by with only the folks that will be most impactful to the meeting.
 Avoid million dollar meetings.
 - If an exec is expected to be in meeting, AE will check for interest with prospects or customers and if there is, hand off to the EA team to handle scheduling.
 EA team owns scheduling **all exec meetings and engagements**
-- The AE will provide the EA team with a 1-page background on the meeting (company, attendees, focus for them and focus for GitLab + last minute contact details - phone and email) 1 week prior to the meeting
+- The AE will provide the EA team with a 1-page background on the meeting (company, attendees, focus for them and focus for GitLab + last minute contact details - phone and email/index.html.md) 1 week prior to the meeting
 - The AE that hosted the meeting will be responsible for updating the contact record with notes from the meeting and possibility doing hand off to account owner if they are not owner.

 ##### Event Operations Checklist Before Event

-- Add event to [events page](/events/).
-Instructions on how to add events can be found [here](/handbook/marketing/corporate-marketing/#how-to-add-an-event-to-the-eventsyml)
+- Add event to [events page](/events/index.html.md/index.html.md).
+Instructions on how to add events can be found [here](https://github.com/isamu-isozaki/teamai_test/tree/master/marketing/corporate-marketing/#how-to-add-an-event-to-the-eventsyml/index.html.md)
 - Add account based events with a link to a private issue
-- Create issue for event in [Marketing Project](https://gitlab.com/gitlab-com/marketing/general/issues) on gitlab.com (use [events issue template](https://gitlab.com/gitlab-com/marketing/general/blob/master/.gitlab/issue_templates/Event.md)).
+- Create issue for event in [Marketing Project](https://gitlab.com/gitlab-com/marketing/general/issues/index.html.md) on gitlab.com (use [events issue template](https://gitlab.com/gitlab-com/marketing/general/blob/master/.gitlab/issue_templates/Event.md/index.html.md)/index.html.md).
 - Marketing Programs will setup campaign for event in Salesforce.
 In the Event issue, include event **budget**, **goals for # of leads** and **expected SCLAU generation**.
 Other goals should be established and documented in the campaign for # meetings at event, and attendance at planned activities such as VIP dinners, lunches, etc., as applicable.
 - Team should add members to campaign to be invited to event, using the appropriate `Campaign Status`:
      - `Engaged` = You have personally invited the person to the event.